 What can I do at home to lower my cholesterol?

-You can increase the amount of poly- and mono-unsaturated fats while at the same time decrease the amount of saturated fats.
-Some common food that are high in saturated fats include pies, cakes, cream biscuits, processed deli meats and hot chips.
+You can increase the amount of poly- and mono-unsaturated fats while at the same time decreasing saturated fats.
+Some common foods high in saturated fats include pies, cakes, cream biscuits, processed deli meats and hot chips.